networknt/light-doc/content/en/style/light-eventuate-4j/comm-pattern.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In a monolithic application, components invoke one another via method or function calls.
 In contrast, a microservices-based application might be distributed on multiple Docker containers or VMs or multiple machines.
 Each service instance is typically a process and services must interact using an inter-process communication mechanism.

 ### Patterns